 What is a Health Savings Account (HSA)?

-Health Savings Accounts (HSAs) are a new way for consumers to pay for medical expenses.
-As of January 1, 2004, almost anyone with a qualified high-deductible health plan can also have a Health Savings Account.
+Health Savings Accounts (HSAs) allow consumers to pay for medical expenses not covered by their health plan.
+Almost anyone with a qualified high-deductible health plan can also have a Health Savings Account.
 HSAs can save you money on your medical care now as well as provide a good way to save for future medical expenses.
 HSA funds can pay for expenses before you meet your deductible as well as helps pay for services not covered by your health plan, COBRA coverage during periods of unemployment, medical expenses after retirement and long-term care expenses, to name just a few.

 Your high-deductible health plan can be one you get through your employer or a policy you buy on your own.
 Even if you get your high-deductible health plan or even your HSA account through your employer, you own your account.
-You decide how much to contribute, how much of the account to use for medical expenses, and which medical expenses to pay from your account.
+You decide how much to contribute, how much of the account to use for medical expenses, and which medical expenses to pay from your account, subject to annual limits announced each year.
 You also choose whether to pay for medical expenses from the account or save it for future use.
 Even if you change jobs, your Health Savings Account is still yours.